 When Is Passover?

-Passover 2020 is from sundown on April 8, 2020, to sundown on Thursday, April 16.
+Passover 2021 will be from sundown on March 27, 2021, to sundown on April 4, 2021.
 The date of Passover changes each year because the date is set not by the Gregorian calendar, but by the lunar-based Hebrew calendar.
 It always occurs during the Hebrew month of Nisan.

 The Passover Story